 - Header.
 Put the title of the proposed monograph and the page number in the header on each page, including the cover page.

 - Cover Page.
 Include (1) the title of proposed monograph, (2) the name and professional affiliation of the author, (3) contact information for the author, and (4) an email address where the author can be reached during July 2019.

 - Length.
 The proposal should be no longer than 5 pages (excluding cover page and reference list), doubled-spaced, with one-inch margin.

 - Style Manual.
 For works cited and references, follow the guidelines in the Publication Manual of the American Psychological Association, Sixth Edition.

 Proposals should include the following content, designated with the headings listed below.
 Applicants are strongly encouraged to read the FAQ page before preparing and submitting proposals.

 - Topic.
 Describe the topic of the proposed monograph.
-The topic of The Cross Papers should be both timely and important for faculty across the wide range of disciplines.
+The topic of The Cross Papers should be both timely and important for faculty across a wide range of disciplines.

 - Audience.
-Describe the audience for the proposed monograph, keeping in mind that The Cross Papers are intended to reach a broad base of faculty across the wide range of disciplines.
+Describe the audience for the proposed monograph, keeping in mind that The Cross Papers are intended to reach a broad base of faculty across a wide range of disciplines.